-- Contract 1 C 26002 (TBM Tunnels from 92nd St. to 63rd ST.) FD was completed in June 2006 (TBM Tunnels) - Contract 2A C 26005 (96th Street Station Structure and Heavy Civil) FD was completed in February 2008. - Contract 2B C 26010 (96th Street Station: utility restoration, construction of the above ground structure of the entrances and ancillary facilities, remaining invert slab,
+- Contract 1 C 26002 (TBM Tunnels from 92nd St. to 63rd ST.) FD was completed in June 2006 (TBM Tunnels) - Contract 2A C 26005 (96th Street Station Structure and Heavy Civil) FD was completed in February 2008. - Contract 2B C 26010 (96th Street Station: utility restoration, construction of the above ground structure of the entrances and ancillary facilities, remaining invert slab, street, sidewalk and tree restoration finishes and installation of mechanical, electrical and plumbing equipment).
+FD is scheduled to be completed May 31, 2009. - Contract 3 C 26006 (63rd Street Station: upgrade involving open-cut excavation for the construction of entrance and ancillary facilities, removal and upgrade of the structural elements within the existing tunnel, and traction power connection to the Lexington Avenue Station on the Q Line).
+FD is scheduled to be completed on December 4, 2009. - Contract 4A C 26014 (72nd Street Station: demolition of existing building and relocation of utilities that will prepare the site for construction).
+FD is scheduled to be completed on June 5, 2009. - Contract 4B C 26007 (72nd Street Station: construction of the cavern and the G3/G4 tunnels to the existing 63rd St. /Lexington Avenue Station).
+FD is scheduled to be completed on July 20, 2009.

-- street, sidewalk and tree restoration finishes and installation of mechanical, electrical and plumbing equipment). - Contract 3 C 26006 (63rd Street Station: upgrade involving open-cut excavation for the construction of entrance and ancillary facilities, removal and upgrade of the structural elements within the existing tunnel, and traction power connection to the Lexington Avenue Station on the Q Line).
-FD is scheduled to be completed on June 11, 2009. - Contract 4A C 26014 (72nd Street Station: demolition of existing building and relocation of utilities that will prepare the site for construction).
-FD is scheduled to be completed on September 23, 2009. - Contract 4B C 26007 (72nd Street Station: construction of the cavern and the G3/G4 tunnels to the existing 63rd St./Lexington Avenue Station).
-FD scheduled completion is September 17, 2009. - Contract 4C C 26011 (72nd Street Station: construction of ancillary finishes, installation of station finishes and mechanical, electrical and plumbing equipment).
-FD is scheduled to be completed on December 31, 2009. - Contract 5A C 26013 (86th Street Station: utility relocation, open excavation and road decking that will prepare the site for construction).
+- Contract 4C C 26011 (72nd Street Station: construction of ancillary finishes, installation of station finishes and mechanical, electrical and plumbing equipment).
+FD is scheduled to be completed on December 30, 2009. - Contract 5A C 26013 (86th Street Station: utility relocation, open excavation and road decking that will prepare the site for construction).
 FD was scheduled to be completed on November 24, 2008.
-It was delayed until January 9, 2009.
-Completion of FD has been delayed again because of the need to incorporate the location of additional utilities noted during recent boring. - Contract 5B C 26008 (86th Street Station: construction of the station cavern, entrances and access shafts).
-FD is scheduled to be completed on November 30, 2009. - Contract 5C C 26012 (86th Street Station: construction of the ancillary facilities and the installation of station finishes and the mechanical, electrical, and plumbing equipment).
-FD is scheduled to be completed on March 10, 2009. - Contract 6 C 26009 (Systems, Power, Signals and Communications; includes the installation of the low-vibration track, aluminum rail, way-side signals, and all communication components, integration of the communication network with the NEP SCADA system an commissioning the system for revenue service).
-FD is scheduled to be completed on January 15, 2010.
+It was delayed until January 9, 2009 and subsequently completed on February 27, 2009. - Contract 5B C 26008 (86th Street Station: construction of the station cavern, entrances and access shafts).
+FD is scheduled to be completed on November 24, 2009. - Contract 5C C 26012 (86th Street Station: construction of the ancillary facilities and the installation of station finishes and the mechanical, electrical, and plumbing equipment).
+FD is scheduled to be completed on November 24, 2009. - Contract 6 C 26009 (Systems, Power, Signals and Communications; includes the installation of the low-vibration track, aluminum rail, way-side signals, and all communication components, integration of the communication network with the NEP SCADA system and commissioning the system for revenue service).
+FD is scheduled to be completed on December 31, 2009.